 14-16 February: All 234 protesters arrested since December are released.
 Kiev city hall, occupied since 1 December, is abandoned by demonstrators, along with other public buildings in regions.

 28-29 January: Prime Minister Mykola Azarov resigns and parliament annuls the anti-protest law.
-Parliament passes amnesty bill promising to drop charges against all those arrested in unrest if protesters leave government buildings.
-Opposition rejects conditions.
+Parliament passes amnesty bill but opposition rejects conditions.

-16-23 January: Parliament passes restrictive anti-protest laws, Days later two people die of gunshot wounds as clashes turn deadly for first time.
-Third death reported as the body of high-profile activist Yuriy Verbytsky is found.
+16-23 January: Parliament passes restrictive anti-protest laws as clashes turn deadly.
 Protesters begin storming regional government offices in western Ukraine.

-17 December: Russian President Vladimir Putin throws President Yanukovych an economic lifeline, agreeing to buy $15bn of Ukrainian debt and reduce the price of Russian gas supplies by about a third.
+17 December: Vladimir Putin throws President Yanukovych an economic lifeline, agreeing to buy $15bn of Ukrainian debt and reduce the price of Russian gas supplies by about a third.

-Early December: Protesters occupy Kiev city hall and Independence Square in dramatic style, turning it into a tent city.
-Biggest demonstration yet sees 800,000 people attend demonstration in Kiev.
+Early December: Protesters occupy Kiev city hall and Independence Square in dramatic style.
+Some 800,000 people rally in Kiev.

-21 November: President Yanukovych's cabinet abandons an agreement on closer trade ties with EU, instead seeks closer co-operation with Russia.
-Ukrainian MPs also reject a bill to allow Yulia Tymoshenko to leave the country.
-Small protests start and comparisons with Orange Revolution begin.
+21 November: President Yanukovych's cabinet abandons an agreement on closer trade ties with EU, instead seeking closer co-operation with Russia.
+Small protests start.

-February: Viktor Yanukovych declared winner in presidential election, judged free and fair by observers.
+February: Viktor Yanukovych is declared the winner in a presidential election judged free and fair by observers.
 His main rival, Prime Minister Yulia Tymoshenko, is arrested for abuse of powers and eventually jailed in October 2011.

 December: Opposition candidate Viktor Yushchenko tops poll in election re-run.
 Rival candidate Viktor Yanukovych challenges result but resigns as prime minister.